 IoT Research Topics Overview

 In March 2014, five big companies cofounded the Industrial Internet Consortium.
 As it is specified on IIConsortium website, the main objective of this entity is to bring together the organizations and technologies necessary to accelerate the growth of the Industrial Internet by identifying, assembling and promoting best practices.
-Membership includes small and large technology innovators, vertical market leaders, researchers, universities and government organizations.
+Membership includes small and large technology innovators, vertical market leaders, IoT researchers and top AI leaders, universities and government organizations.

-From my perspective, it is imperative that in this relatively young research field there are involved not only companies but researchers and universities too because, all these entities, working together, are the primary drivers of innovation and evolution.
+From my perspective, it is imperative that in this relatively young research field there are involved not only companies but IoT researchers, leaders and universities too because, all these entities, working together, are the primary drivers of innovation and evolution.

 Research interests of World’s Top 500 IoT Scholars.